NomicFoundation/hardhat/docs/guides/hardhat-console.md

 ### Asynchronous operations and top-level await

-Interacting with the Ethereum network and your smart contracts are asynchronous operations, hence most APIs and libraries use JavaScript's `Promise` for returning values.
+Interacting with the Ethereum network, and therefore with your smart contracts, are asynchronous operations.
+Therefore most APIs and libraries use JavaScript's `Promise` for returning values.

 To make things easier, Hardhat's console supports `await` top-level await (i.e. `console.log(await web3.eth.getBalance()`).
 To use this feature, you need to be using Node 10 or higher.